augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_ldos_silver_np.md

 # Local density of states for a metallic nanoparticle

-This example aims to teach the user how to use other advanced utilities such as the local density of states (LDOS) by reproducing the results of R. Carminati et. al., Opt.
+This example aims to show how to use other utilities such as the local density of states (LDOS) by reproducing the results of R. Carminati et. al., Opt.
 Comm.
 261, 368 (2006).
-The system under study is a silver particle of radius 5 nm around its plasmon-resonance frequency (lambda = 354 nm) and at out-of-resonance (lambda = 612 nm).
-The numerical projected LDOS is then compared with the analytical results derived in the manuscript.
+The system under study is a silver particle of radius 5 nm around its plasmon-resonance frequency (wavelength ``\lambda`` = 354 nm) and at out-of-resonance (``\lambda`` = 612 nm).
+The numerical projected LDOS (see the [Theory pdf](https://augustinmuster.github.io/assets/CoupledElectricMagneticDipoles_0_1_0.pdf) is then compared with the analytical results derived in the that manuscript.

 If you want to run this example, copy it or download it on the github (`example_ldos_silver_np.jl`) and run it using